ThomasJScott3/Homework1/README.md

 -Stash is part of a key sector in the FinTech space.
 It spans both retail investing as well as the burgeoning field of robo advisors.
 Robo advisors have emerged over the last decade as a key bridge between new investors and the brokerage space.
 The use of robo advisors does pose some regulatory questions, however, these are dwarfed by the potential benefits to consumers.
 Robo advisors allow brokers the ability to gather crucial information from retail investors regarding their background as well as their potential retirement age.
--Stash is also in the retail investing space.
+Stash is also in the retail investing space.
 Like RobinHood and other commission-free brokerage apps, it allows users to buy and sell securities without paying a portion of the sale to the platform.
 In this way, Stash is different from investment platforms such as E-Trade and Charles Schwab.

 * What have been the major trends and innovations of this domain over the last 5-10 years?